Afghan peace negotiator urges new era in ties with Pakistan

 Abdullah Abdullah is in Pakistan on a bridge-building mission meant to mend deep-rooted mistrust between the two countries.
 It was his first visit in 12 years.

+He met both Prime Minister Imran Khan and the powerful army chief.
+In a statement following talks with Abdullah, Khan vowed Pakistan’s support for a post-war Afghanistan.

+There was no immediate comment from Pakistan’s powerful military following Abdullah’s meeting with Chief of Army Staff Gen. Qamar Javed Bajwa, though it is widely accepted that Pakistan’s Afghan policy is mostly decided by the military.

-Abdullah told the Institute of Strategic Studies in the federal capital of Islamabad that the two neighbors are on the threshold of a new relationship characterized by “mutual respect, sincere cooperation and shared prosperity.”
+Earlier in the day, Abdullah told the Institute of Strategic Studies in the federal capital Islamabad that the two neighbors are on the threshold of a new relationship characterized by “mutual respect, sincere cooperation and shared prosperity.”

 “I am a firm believer that after many troubling years, we now need to go beyond the usual stale rhetoric and shadowy conspiracy theories that have held us back,” Abdullah said.
 “We cannot afford to pursue business as usual.
 We need fresh approaches and our people demand it.
 It is more urgent than ever to look to our region as one region. ”

-His statements come ahead of meetings later Tuesday with Pakistan’s powerful army chief and prime minister.
 His visit also comes at a crucial time in Afghanistan’s troubled history as a government-appointed negotiation team is in the Gulf state of Qatar brokering an end to war with its Taliban foes.

-Even before coming to power in 2018, Pakistan’s Prime Minister Imran Khan has advocated for a political end to Afghanistan’s war and has been a strong critic of Washington’s so-called war on terror saying it has left tens of thousands of Pakistanis and Afghans dead.
+Even before coming to power in 2018, Pakistan’s Prime Minister Khan has advocated for a political end to Afghanistan’s war and has been a strong critic of Washington’s so-called war on terror saying it has left tens of thousands of Pakistanis and Afghans dead.

 But many in Afghanistan have been critical of the support the Taliban received in Pakistan following the collapse of their rule in 2001 with the U.S.-led invasion of Afghanistan.
 Pakistan argues its relationship with the Taliban was what gave it leverage to press the religious militia into negotiations.